storefront-x/storefront-x/docs/modules/cookie-auth.md

 ## Styling the login form

-If you don't like a visual look of cookie-auth page, you can override it in your module with `pages/cookie-auth/index.vue`.
+If you don't like a visual look of cookie auth page, you can override it in your module with `pages/cookie-auth/index.vue`.
 Here is the default implementation:

 ```vue
 <template>